Choose The Right Loan!

 A HECM Credit Line is Guaranteed to Grow!

 Another huge benefit of this type of credit line is that the amount you can borrow increases each year at the same interest rate applied to the existing balance.
 You also only pay interest on the funds you access, and have the option to pay down your line of credit at any time.
 Simply put, under a HECM Credit Line, the company has granted you a growing source of funds to use whenever you want.

 For example, someone who is planning for a 30-year retirement may live by the traditional “4% rule” used in financial planning, which involves spending no more than 4% of your savings in the first year of retirement and then adjusting this spending level each year based on inflation.

-By setting up a HECM Credit Line at the earliest possible age (62) and letting the funds grow untouched, retirees may be able to spend up to 6% of their savings in the first year of retirement, if they plan to have funds to sustain them for a 30-year retirement, according to research published recently in the Journal of Financial Planning.
+By setting up a HECM Credit Line with the help of a HECM lending company at the earliest possible age (62) and letting the funds grow untouched, retirees may be able to spend up to 6% of their savings in the first year of retirement, if they plan to have funds to sustain them for a 30-year retirement, according to research published recently in the Journal of Financial Planning.
 (There is NO growth with a bank line of credit)

 As you can see in every situation the Federally Insured HECM Credit Line is far better than a traditional bank Line of Credit.